ceward18/epidemicBCM/README.md

 The figures_and_tables.R script in this directory can be run to reproduce Figures 1 - 4 and Table 1.

+## data_analysis_ebola

+This directory contains code to load and format the Kikwit Ebola data and perform the associated analyses presented in Section 4.

+The figures_and_tables.R script in this directory can be run to reproduce Figures 5 - 7 and Table 2.

-## data_analysis
+## data_analysis_covid

 This directory contains code to pull in and format COVID-19 data from New York City and perform the associated analyses presented in Section 4.

-The figures_and_tables.R script in this directory can be run to reproduce Figures 5 - 7 and Table 2.
+The figures_and_tables.R script in this directory can be run to reproduce Figures 5 - 7 and Table 3.